archit4077sh/ActivityTracker/README.md

 # ActivityTracker
 Activity Tracker is an application running on http://localhost:4200/.
-This application track the user activities on page http://localhost:4200/:id (where id can be any string) and display that user activity on page http://localhost:4200/:id/admin.
+This application tracks the user activities on page http://localhost:4200/:id (where id can be any string) and displays that user activity on page http://localhost:4200/:id/admin.
 Frontend part of this application is made using Angular7 and it contains 5 images.
 </br>
 </br>